svenfuchs/cl/README.md

 Further documentation is available on [rubydoc.info](https://www.rubydoc.info/github/svenfuchs/cl)

-Examples in the README are included from [examples/readme](https://github.com/svenfuchs/cl/tree/master/examples/readme).
+Most examples in this README are included from [examples/readme](https://github.com/svenfuchs/cl/tree/master/examples/readme).
 More examples can be found in [examples](https://github.com/svenfuchs/cl/tree/master/examples).
 All examples are guaranteed to be up to date by the way of being [verified](https://github.com/svenfuchs/cl/blob/master/.travis.yml#L14) on CI.